tomncooper/CSC8101-Documentation/spark/spark-faq.md

 page.
 Specifically, make sure you are calling the `ALS.train` method.
 If you are calling `ALS.fit` **you are using the wrong API**.

+3. Use a subset of the ratings file found [here](https://s3-eu-west-1.amazonaws.com/csc8101-spark-assignment-data/mv_all_1000_simple.txt).
+This is hitting your performance problems with a metaphorical hammer :) , but it will likely work as the file above only contains 1/20th the number of ratings.
+Be aware that the model produced will not predict sensible ratings, but will allow you to progress with the coursework (after all, none of the steps after model training _technically_ require that the model be accurate), which is more important.

-3. Try different tuning parameters.
+4. Try different tuning parameters.
 During the lecture on the workings of the ALS algorithm (delivered by Hugo Firth) you were told what the parameters (_rank_, _iterations_ etc...) meant.
 From this you should be able to extrapolate the effect of changing them.
 Be aware that reducing the rank of latent factor matrices and the number of iterations performed will reduce the predictive accuracy of your model.
 3 would be an absolute minimum for both.

-4. Use a subset of the ratings file found [here](https://s3-eu-west-1.amazonaws.com/csc8101-spark-assignment-data/mv_all_1000_simple.txt).
-This is hitting your performance problems with a metaphorical hammer, but it will likely work as the file above only contains 1/20th the number of ratings.
-Be aware that the model produced will not predict sensible ratings, but will allow you to progress with the coursework (after all, none of the steps after model training _technically_ require that the model be accurate), which is more important.

 --------------------------